 A project is a work area where information is created and maintained.
-Dimensions RM provides you with the ability to create and delete project accounts, backup and restore projects, partition databases to optimize performance and administer user accounts.
+Dimensions RM provides you with the ability to create and delete project accounts, backup and restore projects and administer user accounts.

 To create a new project:

 - 1 Select the database in which you want to add the new project. - 2 Select File | New Project, click the New Project button [3], or right-click the database and select New Project. - 3 The Please enter password dialog box opens.
 In the Password field, type the password for the Dimensions RM ICDBA account.